Global Christianity: the Middle East (1800-present)

 Yes, see blackboard.

-A Reading List will be available via blackboard, approximately two weeks before the start of the course (about August 26, 2013).
-This list includes the readings for the first class.
+A Reading List will be available via Blackboard, approximately three weeks before the start of the course (about August 22, 2011).
+This list includes readings for the first class.

 In addition to the registration in uSis, students are also expected to self-enroll in blackboard a few weeks before the course starts.